 The perfect antidote to a hectic, big city, Mariehamn is the capital for Åland’s 6500 islands.
 You walk from the western to the eastern harbor in only 15 minutes.
 This makes the world's smallest capital an ideal town for walking and shopping with plenty of attractions, activities and sights within easy reach.

 The Islands of Peace, as Åland is often called, is a demilitarised territory.
-Still, popular attractions include the castle of Kastelholm and the Russian fortress ruins of Bomarsund, both dating from days when things were not as peaceful. Åland is also a dream for nature lovers; activities include sport fishing, kayaking, golfing and biking.
+Still, popular attractions include the castle of Kastelholm and the Russian fortress ruins of Bomarsund, both dating from days when things were not as peaceful. Åland is also a dream for nature lovers; activities as sport fishing, kayaking, golfing and biking.

 - Mariehamn has strong martime traditions.
 Four-masted cargo sailing ship Pommern close to the cruise quay is the world's only four-masted barque still kept in original condition.